Urinary Tract Disease in Cats

 Feline Lower Urinary Tract Disease

-Feline lower urinary tract disease (FLUTD) is not a single disease, but is used to refer to a number of conditions that affect the urethra and bladder of cats.
-While certain environmental and lifestyle factors can increase the likelihood, FLUTD can affect all cats, especially those that have become stressed, for example through a sudden change in routine.
+Feline lower urinary tract disease (FLUTD) is not a single disease but a term used to refer to a number of conditions that affect the urethra and bladder of cats.
+While certain environmental and lifestyle factors can increase the likelihood, FLUTD can affect all cats, especially those that have become stressed.
 FLUTD is one of the more common reasons cats are brought to the clinic.

 Bladder Stones (Urinary Calculi) can be a component of FLUTD

-Like in humans, cats can develop crystals and stones in their bladder and urethra.
+Like humans, cats can develop crystals and stones in their bladder and urethra.
 These are usually caused by an excess of certain minerals in their diet.
-They may be in the form of a single large stone, or as multiple small stones similar in size to sand or gravel.
+They may be a single large stone or multiple small stones similar in size to sand or gravel.

 Chronic Kidney Disease